 Early archeologists like Morley and Spinden arrived here in the early 1900’s when Copan Ruinas was just a few farm houses.
 They saw the pyramids, courtyards, stelae, and altars still in place where the town sits today.
 They witnessed the destruction of these monuments for building stone or road gravel.

-This map shows where Morley found the monuments on his first visit.
 The letters and numbers are those assigned by the archeologists.
 (I wrote about ancient Copan Ruinas in Maya Investigations Vol. 1.)

 The builders of this town bravely tried to impose a grid pattern of streets on a very hilly surface.
 The center of town is practically the only place that is flat.
 The streets here climb and plunge, which is bad enough but they are all cobblestones and lots of those are missing.